Birds, Traffic, Machines

 Traditionally, speech is weighted more heavily when considering sound-based storytelling, as this is the primary form of human communication.
 But other sounds, and music, even silence are part of the mix.

-I've imagined a story to help start your thinking.
-A secret society stealing soundscapes.
-A band of brave liberators finding and returning them to the world of sound diversity.
 Now it's your turn.
 Listen and imagine.
 And if you like, let us know your story.

-The launch of the Re-Imagined Radio Workshop series reflects our continued exploration of new forms of sound-based storytelling.
-Future Workshop editions will feature additional soundscapes, sound walks, sound spas, sound-based narratives, and experimental radio theatre designed to encourage active listening and creative engagement with sound.
+The launch of Re-Imagined Radio Workshop series reflects our continued exploration of new forms of sound-based storytelling.
+Future RiR Workshop editions will feature soundscapes, sound walks, sound spas, sound-based narratives, and experimental radio theatre designed to encourage active listening and creative engagement with sound.
 Each a curated listening experience designed to expand our sound-based storytelling, and leave you feeling refreshed.
 Relaxed.
 Re-energized for what lies ahead.

 Now, get comfortable and listen as Re-Imagined Radio presents "Dawn Birds, Light Traffic, Melodic Machines."